Splitboard: Background

 In 1991, Brett "Kowboy" Kobernik brought a crude prototype of the first splitboard to Mark "Wally" Wariakois, the founder of Voile.
 At the time Wally was intensely focused on innovating new backcountry ski and telemark binding designs, but he saw the future of backcountry snowboarding in Kowboy's crude design.
 Over the next few years, Kowboy and Wally refined this idea and in 1994 released the first DIY Voile Split Kit.
 This was the beginning of the splitboard revolution.
 For the first time riders had a truly innovative and easier way to access backcountry powder.
 Surveys from SIA showed an increase in the number of skiers and snowboarders using non-resort backcountry terrain from 1.8 million to 2.2 million in a four-year time period.
 That number significantly increased as well from 4.3 million to 6.3 million when resort backcountry terrain was included.
 The popularity of splitboarding in the last decade has prompted many outfitters to offer half day, full day or even multi-day excursions across the globe.

-In the last decade there has been an emergence of splitboarding companies.
-Such as Karakoram splitboard bindings, Spark R and D bindings, These three companies have revolutionized the sport and created an affordable splitboarding market which has helped increase participation in the sport.
-Before 2006, Voile was the leading splitboarding company which sold the early track system binding that was a precursor to the modern style split specific binding and puck systems.
-Since 2006 much lighter weight metals and plastics have been introduced into the binding systems creating a more responsive and durable split board binding.
-Also, there are a wide variety of splitboards to choose from on the market then previous years.
-Companies like Jones Snowboards have developed splitboard lines into their brand which are high performing and relatively affordable.
-Splitboards can come in hybrid camber styles, full camber styles, volume shifted shapes, powder shapes, and also are designed for women and children.
+Around 2006, several new splitboarding companies arose, especially Karakoram and Spark R&D. Before 2006, Voile was the dominant splitboarding company, selling the early track system binding that was a precursor to the modern style split specific binding and puck systems.
+Since 2006, lighter-weight metals and plastics have been introduced into the binding systems, creating a more responsive and durable splitboard binding.
+The introduction of new companies and technologies allowed for a greater variety of snowboards than previously: splitboards can come in hybrid camber styles, full camber styles, volume shifted shapes, powder shapes, and also are designed for women and children.